 - (1) Be made on forms available at the Office of the Planning Director together with the required application fee, which shall be established administratively.
 (12779 §4 7/15/87) - (2) Include all contiguous lands under the same ownership, with an indication of the portion that is to be developed or subdivided, accompanied by a deed indicating ownership.
-(12779 §4 7/15/87) - (3) Be accompanied by a minimum of 10 copies of the a sketch plan in such format and numbers as established administratively, as described in these regulations and complying in all respects with these regulations.
-(12779-§4-7/15/87) - (4) See also the sketch plan submittal requirements of 350-29.
+(12779 §4 7/15/87) - (3) Be accompanied by a sketch plan in such format and numbers as established administratively, See also the sketch plan submittal requirements of 350-29.